The SEO Audit Checklist Ordered by Ranking Impact, Not by Category

 The SaaS startup with one marketer

 A lone marketer running a technical SEO checklist needs to know what to fix before lunch, not what exists.
-If indexation is broken — a stray noindex, a robots.txt block, a canonical pointing at the wrong URL — nothing else on the list matters until it is fixed, because the page cannot rank at all.
+If indexation is broken — a stray noindex directive, a canonical pointing at the wrong URL, or a robots.txt rule blocking the crawler from ever reading the page — nothing else on the list matters until it is fixed, because a page Google cannot index or read properly cannot rank on its own merits.
+(Note the distinction Google Search Central draws here: a noindex tag removes a page from the index, while a robots.txt disallow only blocks crawling — a robots.txt-blocked URL can still be indexed and surface in results if other sites link to it, which is its own audit problem.)
 An impact-ordered audit puts those items at position one, where a generic local SEO audit template would file them halfway down under "Technical."

 The in-house team inheriting a legacy site